MorpheusAIs/Docs/!KEYDOCS README FIRST!/FAQs & Guides/General FAQ.md

 At the moment, there are no such plans, but it's not ruled out in the future.

 ### Why did you choose Ethereum and Arbitrum for the launch?
-Ethereum security and capital wise.
-Pool of stETH was found to be greatest on Arbitrum as well as cheap transaction costs which is vital for using MOR to pay for inference of AI models.
-Morpheus is chain agnostic by design, there will be more chains and assets integrated later.
+Ethereum has been chosen security and capital wise, while Arbitrum is the biggest L2 with cheap transaction costs which is vital for using MOR to pay for inference of AI models.
+It's important to keep in mind that Morpheus is chain agnostic by design and can be integrated with numerous chains and assets.

 ### How can I earn MOR?
 By becoming a contributor in one of four categories: